 Each year, the Cegla Prize Committee chooses a winning article from among dozens of articles participating in the Prize.
 The author of the winning article is rewarded a cash prize of 10,000 NIS.

-Junior Scholars wishing to participate in the Prize must submit an article before January 31, 2016.
+Junior Scholars wishing to participate in the Prize can submit an articles published between October 1, 2017 and September 30, 2018.
 Junior Scholars are all faculty members and students who received a Ph.D. within the last seven years.

 This Year's Winner: